Million Dollar Baby (Ava Max song): Background and composition

 and Diane Warren, was produced by Cirkut, Lostboy and Stewart.
 Set in the key of D minor with a moderately fast tempo of 132 beats per minute, Max's vocal delivery ranges from the low note of A_{3} to the high note of A_{5}.
-Bringing together genres of upbeat eurodance and pop, the song integrates a spectrum of sounds spanning the 1990s, 2000s and 2010s, with "a little bit of a Michael Jackson energy" as described by Max.
+It brings together upbeat Eurodance and pop with influences of disco, funk and soul.
+The song integrates a spectrum of sounds spanning the 1990s, 2000s and 2010s, with "a little bit of a Michael Jackson energy" as described by Max.
 According to Max, it holds substantial importance in her contemplation of "heartbreak and sadness", as it represents a creative fruition born out of the journey to overcome emotional turmoil.
 The selection of the song's title by Max serves as a personal affirmation of her "self-worth", with its lyrics carrying a message of empowerment, emphasizing "that one can overcome and achieve anything through focused determination".